Updated May 2021

 The Act gives FMEP the power to take steps outside court to enforce payment of maintenance orders.
-FMEP can attach (garnish) wages or other money owed to a payor, prevent the payor from renewing their driver’s licence or motor vehicle licence, prevent them from obtaining a passport, or register a charge on land they own.
+FMEP can attach (garnish) wages or other money owed to a debtor, prevent the debtor from renewing their driver’s licence or motor vehicle licence, prevent them from obtaining a passport, or register a charge on land they own.

 Challenging FMEP enforcement actions

-If you are a maintenance payor and you have issues with enforcement actions taken outside court by FMEP, you may be able to ask a judge to review those actions.
+If you are a maintenance debtor and you have issues with enforcement actions taken outside court by FMEP, you may be able to ask a judge to review those actions.

 In fact, it is always a good idea to contact your FMEP enforcement officer before going to court because you may be able to reach an agreement without having to go to court.

-If you can`t reach an agreement with FMEP, then you can apply to court to challenge certain FMEP enforcement actions by filing a Notice of Motion in Maintenance Enforcement Proceedings, and delivering a copy of your Notice to FMEP.
+If you can't reach an agreement with FMEP, then you can apply to court to challenge certain FMEP enforcement actions by filing an Application for Order Under the Family Maintenance Enforcement Act, and delivering a copy of your application to FMEP.
 In some cases, you will need to support your application with a Statement of Finances form, plus the supporting financial documents listed on page 1 of the form.

 The Statement of Finances must be sworn to be true before a lawyer, notary or a commissioner for taking affidavits.
 This can be done at a court registry as long as you provide proper picture identification.
 You can deliver your application on FMEP by fax or mail.
 Contact FMEP to get their fax number or mailing address.